 Missed days not a concern school board spokesperson says

-Bracebridge Muskoka Lakes Secondary School has been open for students yesterday and today.
+Bracebridge Muskoka Lakes Secondary School.
 (Doug Crosse Photo)

 Despite all the snow days students in the Trillium Lakelands District School Board will not miss any curriculum.

 Catherine Shedden is the spokesperson for the board and says even though students have missed 10 days so far, additional teaching days will not be needed.

 “Our school staff are able to incorporate appropriate programming to ensure curriculum is covered,” Shedden wrote in an email to the MyMuskokaNow.com newsroom.
 “There is no discussion taking place about changes to programming in schools due to inclement weather days.”

 Despite all those days of missed busing, schools typically remain open with students able to come to the school for the day and work independently.
 Regular classes are not held, but supervision is provided in common areas.